Perl

 What is Perl?

-Perl is suitable for writing both simple scripts as well as complex applications.
+Perl is suitable for writing both simple scripts and large, complex applications.
+Some notable websites that currently use, or have previously used, Perl include:

 Related Terms